glennklockwood/limelead/content/pages/personal/about.md

    the compute infrastructure that isn't general-purpose (like GPUs and InfiniBand) falls.

-I am now a Principal Software Engineer supporting the HPC infrastructure used by Microsoft's largest AI customers.
-My responsibility is to understand what massive-scale AI workloads will need to accomplish in the coming years, how those workloads plan to approach those problems from a software standpoint, and how that workload-centric view should steer the overall system architecture of next-generation supercomputers.
+I became a Principal Software Engineer supporting the HPC infrastructure used by Microsoft's largest AI customers.
+My responsibility was to understand what massive-scale AI workloads would need to accomplish in the coming years, how those workloads plan to approach those problems from a software standpoint, and how that workload-centric view should steer the overall system architecture of next-generation supercomputers.